yanxiaodi/EmployeePayslipCalculator/README.md

 `services.AddSingleton(typeof(PayslipCalculatorService), new PayslipCalculatorService());
 `

-So I'm able to use this service in the controller like this:
+So I am able to use this service in the controller like this:

 ```
 public CalculatorController(PayslipCalculatorService service)